 Helping Members build their financial strength since 1957

 7 17 Credit Union is a progressive financial institution in Ohio offering credit union membership to those who live or work in Trumbull, Mahoning, Columbiana, Portage, Summit and central Stark counties.
-With twelve branches, 7 17 provides banking services to more than 81,000 Members in the greater Youngstown, Warren, Kent, Ravenna and Canton areas.
-We are a local, community-minded credit union democratically controlled by its Members.
-While banks are often bought out by other banks and change names, 7 17 Credit Union continues to grow deep roots in the communities it serves.
+With 13 branches and state of the art technology, 7 17 is able to provide banking services to more than 100,000 members in the greater Youngstown, Warren, Howland, Cortland, Vienna, Kent, Ravenna, Canfield and Canton areas.

 It is unlikely this degree of growth could be fathomed when 7 17 was founded as a financial cooperative in 1957.
 At that time, 7 17’s humble yet promising purpose was to provide Packard Electric's hourly employees with an opportunity to promote thrift and borrow money at reasonable rates.
 Intent on supporting community development, the growth that ultimately occurred was based on the credit union philosophy of "people helping people."

 Over the years, 7 17’s technology has advanced, new delivery channels have developed, and the breadth of financial products and services has widened.
 Yet, the focus of employees and leadership within this financial institution is the same today as it was in 1957: to proactively and innovatively meet the financial needs of its Members in a manner that exceeds their expectations.